Webcampak/Documentation/webcampak3.x/src/docs/Learn/en_Users.md

 Webcampak has an authentication and an authorization module providing feature and source isolation.

+## Password

+Webcampak do not store clear-text user passwords, but a [slated hash of users passwords](https://en.wikipedia.org/wiki/Cryptographic_hash_function).

 ## Groups

 Webcampak handles feature authorization on a group level.
 When configuring a group, users can select which features (view pictures, configure sources, run reports, etc...) are available for users in this group.